 Tuscan GP Qualifying: Lewis Hamilton claims Mugello pole from Valtteri Bottas

 Behind Bottas all through practice?
-No problem for Hamilton, who edges out team-mate for 95th F1 pole; Leclerc returns Ferrari to top 10 in an unexpected fifth, but it's another early exit for struggling Vettel; Monza winner Gasly out in Q1
+No problem for Hamilton, who edges out his team-mate for 95th F1 pole; Leclerc returns Ferrari to top 10 in an unexpected fifth, but it's another early exit for struggling Vettel; Monza winner Gasly slumps to Q1 exit

 By James Galloway